terraindata/terrain/README.md

 ## Setup

-1. Install and run `midway` (optional)
 1. Install Node, npm
   * on Mac:
     * Install Homebrew
     *  `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
     * Install Node
     *  `brew install node`
-1. Install npm
+1. Install npm.
   `brew install npm` on Mac
 1. `npm install`
-1. `npm install -g tsd webpack-dev-server babel-cli`
+1. `npm install -g webpack-dev-server`
-1. `npm run start-local` (with local midway) or `npm start` (without midway) - dev server now running at [localhost:8080](localhost:8080).
+1. `npm start` - starts the Midway server, now running at localhost:3000
+1. `npm run start-koa` - starts the front-end in a Node-Midway compatible way.
+TODO: Make Midway automatically start the dev front-end server on start (and kill it on end)
-1. Default user login: `luser` / `secret` (for local midway) or ask Luke for your hosted account details (without midway)
+1. Default user login: `luser` / `secret`
-1. Install Open Sans on your machine: [https://www.fontsquirrel.com/fonts/open-sans]
+1. Install Open Sans on your machine: [https://www.fontsquirrel.com/fonts/open-sans] - helps things go faster because your browser won't have to fetch Open Sans on each load

-Whenever new packages are installed from branches merged to master, run `npm install` locally.
+Whenever new packages are installed by other devs / on other branches, run `npm install` to get the new package locally.

 ## Major Dependencies